 || Power [W]

 The "E" input has one turn.
 If you swap the input wires, the amplifier will give higher gain - that's wrong.
 Oscillation.

 The collector turns "N" ratio commands the gain.
 "M" goes to the Vcc.
 Select gain 6dB, 9dB and count with 0.5dB loss in the ferrite.

 Consider the input transients from antenna with amplitude of plenty volts, then the ESD, then the lightning.
 I believe RF medium power bipolars (5 Watts) in metal case are more rigid for this application.
 Including the case thermal resistance.
 The 5-7GHz transitors are mostly unstable in the HF region.
 What is it good for, when it looks nice, but it oscillates?

 You might find similar designs with the feedback in the emmiter.
 Another 3-4 similar configurations with transformer are used in cable tv CATV networks.

 I compared 2N5109 with 2N2222.
 The 2N2222 0.5 W transistor is little bit lazy, requiring higher collector current to get the gain-bandwith product.
 It has higher rbb resistance.

-The metal case transistors are better than the plastic.
-There was a difference of 6-8 dB between the plastic and metal in IMD3.
-Same product, different case.
+The metal case transistors are better than the plastic ones.
+There was a difference of 6-8 dB in IMD3 between the plastic and metal one.
+Same product, same parameters, different case.
 The plastic does not dissipate more power than the metal can and has higher thermal resistance.
 The input was fed by IMD3 test signal generator delivering two input signals.
 Measured with HP spectrum analyzer.
-Transistor selection can be BFR34, BFR96, bfw16, bfw30, 2sc3355, 2N3866 might be another choice.
+Transistor selection can be BFR34, BFR96, bfw16, bfw30, 2sc3355, 2SD636, 2N3866 might be another choice.
 Check for stability from s-parameters.
 Usually, the documented s-paramenters are from 500MHz up.
 HF bands are so much noisy, the noise figure won't make a difference.